Investing Real Estate Investing

 The costs of homeownership add up, and a stable source of income can help offset some of the sticker shock.

-But before you can even spend a penny, you usually need a reliable source of income to qualify for a mortgage.
-Beyond that, you often need a few years of income history to be eligible for a mortgage.
+But before you can even spend a penny, you usually need a reliable source of income over a few years to qualify for a mortgage.

 If you have a job that provides a regular paycheck, you might be well on your way to home ownership.